Tax Credit vs. Tax Deduction: What All Homeowners Should Know

 What is a tax deduction?

 A tax deduction allows taxpayers to deduct some expenses from their taxable income, reducing their overall tax bill.
-Taxpayers might claim the IRS-determined standard tax deduction amount, or they can claim itemized deductions.
+Taxpayers can claim the IRS-determined standard tax deduction amount or they can choose to itemize their deductions.

 Standard Deduction

-A standard tax deduction is a set number, but one that typically rises each year due to inflation.
+A standard tax deduction is a set number that typically rises each year to adjust for inflation.
 All taxpayers are eligible for some standard income deductions.

 Your taxable income determines which federal tax bracket you fall into.
 There are seven brackets in total, each with its own marginal tax rate (the amount of additional tax paid for every additional dollar earned as income).
 Often these federal tax rates change year to year for inflation, and the beginning and ending dollar amounts can change as well.